-Professor warns of two new ‘tell-tale’ Covid symptoms as cases rise
+Professor warns of two new ‘telltale’ Covid symptoms as cases rise

-Covid: Professor warns of two new ‘tell-tale’ symptoms as cases rise
+Covid: professor warns of two new ‘telltale’ symptoms as cases rise

-Professor Tim Spector of the Covid ZOE app warned that people should get tested immediately if they see these two symptoms
+Professor Tim Spector of the Covid Zoe app warned that people should get tested immediately if they see these two symptoms

 A leading professor has warned people to assume they have Covid if they wake up with two telltale symptoms.

-Professor Tim Spector, founder of the Covid ZOE app warned that fatigue in the morning, even after a good night’s sleep, in addition to a soar throat may be a sign of infection.
+Professor Tim Spector, founder of the Covid Zoe app, warned that fatigue in the morning, even after a good night’s sleep, and a sore throat might be signs of infection.

-He added that a sore throat is more commonly reported in people with coronavirus than a regular common cold.
+He added that a sore throat was more commonly reported in people with coronavirus than a regular common cold.

-It comes as Covid infections in the UK increased in the week to 14 July by 7 per cent to almost 3.8 million from 3.5 million in the week prior, according to the Office for National Statistics.
+It comes as Covid infections in the UK increased in the week to 14 July by 7 per cent to almost 3.8 million, from 3.5 million in the week before, according to the Office for National Statistics.
 This is the highest estimate for total infections since mid-April, but is still below the record of 4.9 million reached at the end of March.

-If you spot these two symptoms you should “assume” it's Covid, Professor Spector wrote.
+If you spot these two symptoms you should assume it’s Covid, Professor Spector wrote.

-"Twice as many covid cases as common colds currently- the ratio has never been so high,” he tweeted.
+“There are twice as many Covid cases as common colds currently,” he tweeted.
+“The ratio has never been so high.

 “Symptoms much the same except generally more fatigue and sore throat – so best to assume it’s Covid!

-“Hopefully this wave will be over soon.”
+“Hopefully, this wave will be over soon.”

-Professor Spector added: “Try and get tested if you can.
-If you can't get tested, assume you've got a cold and stay away from other people until you feel better.”
+Professor Spector added: “Try to get tested if you can.
+If you can’t get tested, assume you’ve got a cold and stay away from other people until you feel better.”

 Last week he said: “New study suggests that new BA4 and BA5 variants work by both evading the existing immune defences and also neutralising some of them.
 No surprise they are so successful as UK cases soar to record levels.”